 - DNS Server Address: DNS (Domain Name System) provides a means to translate FQDN (Fully Qualified Domain Name) to IP address.
 Some notification services need DNS setting.
-Enter an IP address of DNS server here. - Service Ports: If the default port numbers of HTTP Port, HTTPS Port, and SSH Port are not allowed on your network environment, they can be changed here.
+Enter an IP address of DNS server here. - Service Ports: Uncheck to disable the service ports of HTTP, HTTPS, and SSH.
+If the default port numbers of the service ports are not allowed on your network environment, they can be changed here.